BenMinch/AnnoMazing/README.md

 ### Outputs
 The output is a single csv file named [outname]_final.csv.
 This file will have all of your annotations for all of your proteins in it.
 An example output file is given here.

+# Copywrite
+AnnoMazing Copyright (C) 2023 Benjamin Minch

+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the MIT License for more details.